Students in Crisis

 CAPS Emergent Services

-We provide onsite emergent services on Monday through Friday from 1 – 4 pm.
-You may walk in or call our office between those hours at 513-556-0648, to let us know that you need to see someone immediately.
+We provide onsite emergent services, Monday through Friday from 1 – 4 pm.
+Please call our office between those hours at 513-556-0648, to let us know that you need to see someone immediately.

 CAPS 24 Hour Consultation and Crisis Helpline